-Born in Burlington, Iowa, Rick Fletcher joined the art staff of the Chicago Tribune in 1946, after having served with the 83rd Infantery Division during World War II.
-He learned the comics profession from Carey Orr and began his own syndicated color feature in 1953, called 'The Old Glory Story'.
-From 1963, he assisted Chester Gould on 'Dick Tracy'.
-In 1977, he took over the the strip completely together with scriptwriter Max Allen Collins.
-He continued it until his death in 1983, and was succeeded by Dick Locher.
+Born in Burlington, Iowa, Rick Fletcher became the art director for the Rudy A. Moritz Advertising Agency in Davenport, Iowa, in 1934.
+He served with the 83rd Infantery Division during World War II, and fought in France, Belgium (the Battle of the Bulge), Holland and Germany.
+Back in civil life, he joined the art staff of the Chicago Tribune in 1946.
+He learned the comics profession from Carey Orr and began his own syndicated color feature in 1953, called 'The Old Glory Story', with Athena Robbins.
+He became the assistant of Chester Gould on the 'Dick Tracy' in 1961.
+In 1977, he took over the strip completely together with scriptwriter Max Allen Collins.
+He drew the adventures of the plainclothes detective until his death in 1983, and was succeeded by Dick Locher.